GreenAsJade/react-dynamic-help/README.md

     - Don't know if it is even possible.
     - Note that this would not support registration based features, but would be even less imact on the app.

-This library was packaged following https://www.youtube.com/watch?v=vRmLTZyq57U
+This library was originally packaged following https://www.youtube.com/watch?v=vRmLTZyq57U .
+Not great.

+Now it's packaged following https://www.youtube.com/watch?v=GVN9d1rFeCo.
+So far so good.